 4 Reasons to move over to fryers with inbuilt filtration

-Although fish and chips is considered one of the most simple dishes for a restaurant to produce, there can be massive differences in the quality based on the deep fryer.
+Although fish and chips is considered one of the most simple dishes for a restaurant to produce, there can be massive differences in the quality based on the commercial deep fryer.

 Deep frying is serious business.
-Although fish and chips is considered one of the simplest dishes for a restaurant to produce, there is a massive difference between one cooked in a high quality deep fryer and one that is not.
+Although fish and chips is considered one of the simplest dishes for a restaurant to produce, there is a massive difference between one cooked in a high quality commercial deep fryer and one that is not.

 In the restaurant world, poor quality food and long waiting times are a complete turn off for customers who expect a high level of service and product every time.
 If you’re worried about deep fryers letting you down in the future, we have a solution – the Frymaster brand.

-For the last 30 years, Frymaster has been Australia’s number one deep fryer manufacturer – constantly producing models that have a focus on better temperature control, better oil life and reducing operating costs.
+For the last 30 years, Frymaster has been Australia’s number one commercial deep fryer manufacturer – constantly producing models that have a focus on better temperature control, better oil life and reducing operating costs.
 Here’s how the Frymaster brand can ensure your business is always producing high quality food that’ll keep your customers coming back.